DynamoDS/RefineryPrimer/06-next-steps/06-01_machine-learning/README.md

 # Machine Learning

-In this section we will introduce machine learning and will explain how it relates to generative design.
+In this section we will introduce machine learning and explain how it relates to generative design.

 <img src="../../assets/nextsteps/machinelearning.png"/>